KevinMeisenbacher/kevin-meisenbacher-capstone/Capstone Proposal.md

 - Checklists of what genres people want to get into (optional)
 - Checklists of what genres people don't want to filter out crap
 - (later) Popularity filters to skip mainstream stuff
+- Lists of songs based on chosen criteria with respective artists, genres and other basic info

 ## Implementation